AdedamolaXL/AILand_Game-Feature-Design/README.md

 * Modifications will be instead of a traditional car racing, our car is basically behaving like a self-driving uber/delivery vehicle
 * this is what the challenges/obstacles will be structured around
 * examples:
+Matt trains the car - punishment and reward.
+Matt is the developer and you start designing the car. traditional car owners set up obstacles becomes harder to navigate the terrain.